-I am an Assistant Professor of Technological Innovation, Entrepreneurship, and Strategic Management at the MIT Sloan School of Management.
+I am an Associate Professor of Technological Innovation, Entrepreneurship, and Strategic Management at the MIT Sloan School of Management.
 My research examines entrepreneurial activity, with a particular focus on an individual’s decision to become an entrepreneur, or a founder of a new venture.

 The prevailing approach to this question has emphasized the role of the learning process and resource acquisition within existing organizations.
 My research takes a different perspective, viewing the decision to enter entrepreneurship as a career choice that shares much in common with other career choices.
 From this perspective, understanding the transition to entrepreneurship requires analyzing how it compares with career opportunities in paid employment.
 Hence, her research evaluates the decision to become an entrepreneur against the backdrop of other career opportunities inside and outside current employment.